collinsmc23/ssh_honeypy/README.md

 💡 If HONEPY is set up to listen on a privileged port (22), the program must be run with `sudo` or root privileges.
 No other services should be using the specified port.

 If port 22 is being used as the listener, the default SSH port must be changed.
-Refer to Hostinger's "(How to Change the SSH Port)[https://www.hostinger.com/tutorials/how-to-change-ssh-port-vps]" guide.
+Refer to Hostinger's "[How to Change the SSH Port](https://www.hostinger.com/tutorials/how-to-change-ssh-port-vps)" guide.

+❗ To run with `sudo`, the `root` account must have access to all Python libraries used in this project (libraries defined in `requirements.txt`).
+Install by switching to the root account, then supply:

+`root@my_host# pip install -r requirements`

+This will install all the packages for the root user, but it will affect the global environment and isn't considered the "safeest" way to do this.

 **Optional Arguments**